 The SMC also recognises and champions the crucial role press officers play in responsible science communication.
 SMC staff are often invited to give talks and presentations at scientific organisations and meetings, both aiding the press officers and encouraging their scientists to engage with the media, whilst also raising awareness of the SMC's work.
-In the past year, SMC staff have met with or given talks at UCL, MRC London Institute of Medical Sciences, London School of Hygiene and Tropical Medicine, National Oceanography Centre, UCL, MRC London Institute of Medical Sciences, Sheffield University, British Association for Psychopharmacology Summer Meeting, University of Bristol, European College of Neuropsychopharmacology, Association of British Neurologists, Oxford University Psychiatry Department, Food Standards Agency, Roslin Institute, British Pharmacological Society's 2018 conference, University of Bath, Cancer Research UK (CRUK), British Heart Foundation (BHF), King's College London, University of Nottingham, Springer Nature, University of Stirling, University of Dundee, University of Strathclyde, University of Glasgow, University of Edinburgh, Medicines and Healthcare products Regulatory Agency (MHRA), Queen Mary University of London, and the Association of Medical Research Charities (AMRC).
+In the past year SMC staff have given talks at the University of York, Pathological Society, National Centre for Atmospheric Science, Imperial College London, Grantham Institute, the Association of the British Pharmaceutical Industry (ABPI), Edinburgh Medical School, Chemical Industries Association (CIA), British Dieticians Association spokesperson event, University College London (UCL), University of Birmingham, Rothamsted, Newcastle University, University of Durham, Bristol NIHR Unit, the Wellcome Trust science division and Quadram Institute Bioscience.